 - Grasp the Hammer by each handle making sure to pull straight up.
 Pull upward on the Hammer in a quick, forceful motion.
 At this point, try to tighten the Top Strong Back Nut once again.

 - Continue to Strike the Hammer against the Nut until the valve loosens.

 - Repeat these steps on all of the valves.

-If you have any questions about the proper use of your Durabla style valve puller or safely removing a plunger pump valve, contact Triangle Pump today»
+If you have any questions about the proper use of your Durabla style valve puller or safely removing a plunger pump valve, contact Triangle Pump Components today»

 If you are experiencing pumping issues and need help troubleshooting the problem click here»